Interns and Volunteers

 Deni is a first generation American whose family emigrated from Bulgaria.
 She graduated from The Florida State University with a degree in international affairs with a concentration in comparative politics and a minor in Spanish.
 Deni is currently a law student at The Florida State University College of Law.
 She is serving as Activities Director for the Women’s Law Symposium, and is a member of the Student Bar Association, Public Interest Law Student Association, and International Law Student Association.
 She completed the Public Interest Law Clinic where she represented clients before court in the Children’s Advocacy Program.
 She was introduced to The Center for the Advancement of Human Rights when she did her undergraduate thesis on “Educating Girls Globally to Improve Equality and Human Rights,” where she did research under the guidance of Terry Coonan.
 Now, she volunteers with The Center to further her knowledge on human rights issues and continue her passion for helping others.
 In the future, Deni hopes to pursue a career in defending international human rights and continuing pro bono work in children’s advocacy.

-Katherine Shapiro is a Second Year Student from Lakeland, Florida, studying History and International Affairs.
+Katherine Shapiro is a Third Year Student from Lakeland, Florida, studying History and International Affairs.
 She came to Florida State in Fall of 2016 and plans to graduate in Spring of 2020.
 During the fall, Katherine serves as a Tuba player for the World Renowned Florida State Marching Chiefs and is a sister in the Music and Service Sorority of Tau Beta Sigma.
 She came to work this semester at the Center to reach out to the community and explore the field of human rights law.

 Every human has a story to tell—stories that will not only engage, inform, surprise, delight, and impact their audience, but that will also inspire change and provoke action.
 Cristina Aizpurúa is the conduit between these stories and action.
 Cristina transferred from the FSU Campus in Panama City, Panama, to study International Affairs in Tallahassee.
 Passionate about human rights, she proceeded to look for opportunities where she could learn more while helping vulnerable groups of people.
 This led her to have the opportunity to work at the Inter-American Commission on Human Rights and in the Center for the Advancement of Human Rights.
 In addition to being a human rights advocate, Cristina writes poetry and opinions for her blog.